Hecatomb (card game): Sets

 The game was available for purchase in comic and hobby game oriented stores across the United States and internationally (but only in English), its 144-card set sold in starter sets of 40 random cards (MSRP $12.99) and booster packs of 13 additional cards (MSRP $4.99).

 The first expansion, Last Hallow's Eve, was released on October 28, 2005, adding another 144 cards to the game.
 The expected theme of the expansion was the superstitions and myths about Halloween, but it turned out to be more of the same themes from the base set.

 The second expansion, Blanket of Lies, came out on February 24, 2006 and added 72 cards.
 Its theme is that of extraterrestrial invasion.
 This was the last Hecatomb expansion released.

 On May 24, 2006, Hecatomb was discontinued.
 One of the game's designers has unofficially cited the rising cost of oil (used in the manufacture of the plastic cards) as part of the reason for the discontinuation.

 Objective

-In the game, each player takes the role of a powerful person called an endbringer whose goal is to destroy the world by using creatures called abominations to reap the souls of others until he has enough power to bring about the apocalypse.
+In the game, each player takes on the role of a powerful endbringer, one whose goal is to destroy the world by using creatures called abominations to reap souls until they have enough power to bring about the apocalypse.
 Other endbringers have the same goal, and the players battle for the right to bring about armageddon.
 The player who ends the world gains power and moves on to another world to repeat the process.